 Migration: Searching for Home

 The collection vividly reflects the experience of those who fled Europe following the rise of Nazism in the 1930s.
 By the time the family settled in Melbourne, they had lived on three continents, and five different countries.
 Karl’s art reflects the impact of these changes – both positive and negative, and gives significant insight into the artistic process and the impact of the migration experience on creativity.
-In Singapore the family achieved success.
+In 1939 the family travelled from Switzerland to Singapore and their the family achieved success.

-Malay Boy c.1939, bronze reflects his enthusiasm for his new exotic environment and the adoption of new methods and materials.
+Malay Boy , bronze, reflects Karl's enthusiasm for his new exotic environment and the adoption of new methods and materials.
 The Singapore Art Museum holds the original 1940 cast of this portrait bust.

 The Duldig collection holds works of art, photographs and documents which are a significant record of the cultural life of Straits Settlements society at this time such as the original Contract for the Aw Boon Haw and Aw Boon Par bronze sculptures, Singapore, 16 July 1940 and two ink drawings of The monk Guangqia, seated and standing, c.1940 brush and ink on paper.

-The distress of being forced to again leave, this time under the cloud of internment profoundly changed Karl’s art.
+In 1940 the family was interned as 'enemy aliens' and sent to a camp at Tatura in country Victoria.
 The collection of Tatura internment drawings, such as Self Portrait,1941, pen and ink completed in Tatura stand alongside the internment works of other refugee artists, such as Ludwig Hirschfeld Mack (also interned in Tatura) as adding to our understanding of the social history of this period and how artists deal with such dislocation and difficulty.

 The bust of Captain Edward Renata (Tip) Broughton, 1942 plaster (a bronze of which is in the Australian War Memorial) and the associated documents reference Karl’s period of Army service, an experience he shared with many other refugees, including those sent to Australia aboard the infamous HMT Dunera in 1940 many of whom later made such a significant contribution to Australia’s intellectual and cultural life.

-As one of a number of migrant artists who moved to Australia during and after the Second World War Karl Duldig’s sculpture reflects the introduction of Modernist principles into Australian art as well as an appreciation of non-Western sculptural traditions.
-Both in his private and teaching practice Karl (and Slawa) conveyed these principles and styles to an often initially reluctant public.
-He stands alongside other artists of note such as Ludwig Hirschfeld Mack, Hans Knorr, Andor Mezaros and Tina Wentcher who also made Australia their home at this time.
+As one of a number of refugee and emigre artists who moved to Australia during and after the Second World War Karl Duldig’s sculpture reflects the introduction of Modernist principles into Australian art as well as an appreciation of non-Western sculptural traditions.
+Both in their private and teaching practice Karl and Slawa conveyed these principles and styles to an often initially reluctant public.
+Karl stands alongside other artists of note such as Ludwig Hirschfeld Mack, Hans Knorr, Andor Mezaros and Tina Wentcher who also made Australia their home at this time.
 He contributed to the development of his profession through his involvement in professional associations such as the Victorian Sculptor’s Society (President, 1977) and the Bezalel Fellowship of Arts (Founding President, 1964).